 We reviewed the residency status of students claimed for tuition aid by the School of Dentistry and evaluated the effectiveness of the system for monitoring tuition payments and the number of times students were claimed for aid.
-We concluded that the system, which involves both the Higher Educational Aids Board and Marquette University staff, is effective in ensuring that tuition aid is paid only for eligible students and that, for FY 2001-02 through FY 2003-04, the students for whom School of Dentistry claimed for tuition aid met the eligibility criteria.
-We also concluded that tuition rates for Wisconsin residents and nonresidents are equivalent before considering the tuition aid, as required by the dental education contract.
+We found that both the Higher Educational Aids Board and Marquette University staff have ensured that tuition aid is paid only for eligible students and that, for academic year 2004-05 and 2005-06, the students for whom the School of Dentistry claimed tuition aid met the eligibility criteria.
+We also conclude that tuition rates for Wisconsin residents and nonresidents were equivalent before considering the tuition aid, as required by the terms of the dental education contract.